What is a Data Dictionary?

 Data Dictionary Template

 You can download a blank data dictionary template here.
-Modify the header and fields included to fit your project.
+The header and fields can be modified to fit your project.

 Here is a breakdown of what we covered: A data dictionary is an informative document about the dataset’s variables, content, structure, and other details needed for understanding and reproducing the research.
 Remember to have a consistent and clear style, and record any updates made.
 Aim to make your data dictionary accessible to others and for the future by saving it in a non-proprietary format.